Zamuhrishka/c-code-style/README.md

 # Recommended C style and coding rules

-This document describes C code style used by Tilen MAJERLE in his projects and libraries.
+This document describes C code style used by [Alexander Kovalchuk](https://github.com/Zamuhrishka) in his projects and libraries.

 # General rules